 The United Nations' General Assembly narrowly voted early on Thursday (28 November) that Khmer Republic's seat at the United Nations should be retained by President Lon Nol's administration.

-The United Nations' General Assembly narrowly voted early on Thursday (28 November) that Khmer Republic's seat at the United Nations should be retained by President Lon Nol's administration.
+Background: The United Nations' General Assembly narrowly voted early on Thursday (28 November) that Khmer Republic's seat at the United Nations should be retained by President Lon Nol's administration.
 The decision was a defeat for a resolution led by the People's Republic of China to establish the Khmer Government-in-exile -- headed by Prince Norodom Sihanouk -- as the official representative body at the United Nations.

 The General Assembly voted 56 to 54, with 24 abstentions.